 I recently traveled to Stockholm for the 2016 TBEX conference (Travel Bloggers Exchange).
-Visit Stockholm treated me to a trip to the remote island of Oja, the Southernmost island of Stockholm’s archipelago.
+Visit Stockholm treated me to a trip to Landsort on the remote island of Oja, the Southernmost island of Stockholm’s archipelago.

 Oja is famous for the Landsort lighthouse, the oldest lighthouse in Sweden, which was constructed in 1651 and first lit in 1689.
 Climbing the lighthouse was an absolute privilege, and gave us breathtaking views of the remote island.